maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### compiled

-Use the `compiled` key if you already have a CSS string that you want to use instead of compiling Tailwind CSS.
+Use the `compiled` key if you already have a CSS string - this will skip Tailwind CSS compilation and no utilities will be generated.

-This will skip Tailwind CSS compilation and no utilities will be generated.
+You shouldn't need this in real life, it's there for internal use mostly.

 ## tailwind.config.js